augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 2. Build with CMake and install

+3. Verify Okvis+ by running the demo application
+You will find a demo application in okvis_apps.
+It can process datasets in the ASL/ETH format.

+In order to run a minimal working example, follow the steps below:

+1. Download a dataset of your choice from http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets.
+Assuming you downloaded MH_01_easy/.
+You will find a corresponding calibration / estimator configuration in the config folder.

+2. Run the app as
+ `./okvis_app_synchronous path/to/okvis/config/config_fpga_p2_euroc.yaml path/to/MH_01_easy/mav0/`

 ### Installing librealsense2

 OpenARK currently supports Intel's new RealSense cross-platform SDK (librealsense2): <https://github.com/IntelRealSense/librealsense/> on Linux.